cosmos/testnets/README.md

 ## Become a Validator

-[Validators](https://cosmos.network/validators) are the actors from the network that are responsible from commiting new blocks to the blockchain by submitting their votes.
+[Validators](https://cosmos.network/validators) are actors from the network that are responsible from commiting new blocks to the blockchain by submitting their votes.

 Your `$PUBKEY` can be used to create a new validator candidate by staking some tokens: